dingusagar/AmITheAsshole-Classifier/README.md

 ## Problem Definition

-Develop ML model to classify posts from the r/AmItheAhole (AITA) subreddit, determining whether the author is considered "the `A*hole`" or "Not the `A*hole`" based on the post content.
+Develop ML model to classify posts from the AITA subreddit, determining whether the author is considered "the `A*hole`" or "Not the `A*hole`" based on the post content.
 Generate text explaining the classification.

 This project aims to: